saiqulhaq/dynamic_links/engines/dynamic_links_analytics/README.md

 The processor:

 - Extracts and validates click data from event payloads
-- Enriches data with additional metadata (mobile detection, browser parsing)
+- Enriches data with additional metadata (mobile detection, browser parsing, language extraction)
-- Stores records in the database with error handling and retries
+- Stores records in the database with comprehensive error handling and exponential backoff retries
-- Logs processing for monitoring
+- Logs processing for monitoring and debugging
+- Queues jobs in the `:analytics` queue for organized processing

 ### 5. Analytics Service (`app/services/dynamic_links_analytics/analytics_service.rb`)